-- The use of unmanned aerial vehicles (LIAVs_drones) in soil and crop mapping Precision agriculture techniques, includ- - ing variable rate application (VRA) and controlled traffic farming (CTF) Nitrification inhibitors that reduce - nutrient losses and the environmental impact of nitrogen fertilizers Controlled-release fertilizers (CRFs)
+- Better trained and prepared farmers - Modern, more effective farm machinery - The use of unmanned aerial vehicles (UAVs, drones) in soil and crop mapping - Precision agriculture techniques, including variable rate application (VRA) and controlled traffic farming (CTF) - Nitrification inhibitors that reduce nutrient losses and the environmental impact of nitrogen fertilizers - Controlled-release fertilizers (CRFs)

-Biostimulants

-New, more productive and genetically-
+- Biostimulants - New, more productive and geneticallymodified crop varieties

-With all of these fantastic new tools, we run

-the risk of relying on new technologies to

-solve all of our problems.
-While forgetting

-one important factor: the basics of nutrition.
+With all of these fantastic new tools, we run the risk of relying on new technologies to solve all of our problems.
+While forgetting one important factor: the basics of nutrition.

-The fertilizer industry needs to adapt and

-evolve to keep pace with agricultural tech-

-nology.
-Can you imagine a new, produc-

-modified crop varieties